On this page I discuss family roles which you may take on when young.

 The adoption of psychological roles within the family is part of the model put forward by Family Systems psychology.

-Letting go of family systems psychology roles can be an important part of healing the past and creating a new future.
+Becoming informed about family systems and letting go of the compulsion to occupy a rigid role can be an important part of healing the past and creating a new future.

 Working with family roles can help to answer the questions below.

-If you are dealing with a change other than illness, please adapt these questions as needed.
+If you are looking for advice on how to cope with a change or challenge in your life other than chronic illness, please adapt these questions as needed.